carderne/gridfinder/README.md

 ## Model usage

-To get to grips with the API and steps in the model, open the Jupyter notebook `gridfinder.ipynb`.
+To get to grips with the API and steps in the model, open the Jupyter notebook `example.ipynb`.
 This repository  includes the input data needed to do a test run for Burundi, so it should be a matter of openening the notebook and running all cells.

 ## Installation